AdobeDocs/workfront.nl-NL/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/delete-a-user.md

 >[!IMPORTANT]
 >
 >Als u een gebruiker uit het systeem verwijdert, wordt ook de informatie verwijderd die is gekoppeld aan de gebruiker die u mogelijk wilt behouden.
 We raden u aan gebruikers te deactiveren in plaats van ze te verwijderen.
-Zie voor meer informatie [Een gebruiker deactiveren of opnieuw activeren](../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).
+Voor meer informatie, zie [ een gebruiker ](../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md) deactiveren of reactiveren.
 <!--
 >* The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
 If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
 >